thiagoa/thiagoa.github.io/_posts/2021-07-14-counting-active-record-queries.markdown

 1. Subscribing to Active Record queries;
 2. The `details[:sql]` variable has the SQL query, which you can use to match against a portion of the query you are debugging;
-3. You print the backtrace with `caller.join("\n")` to see where the query is being executed.
+3. Printing the backtrace with `caller.join("\n")` to see where the query is being executed.

 You can even slap a `binding.pry` inside the block you feel like it.